Centre Party (Germany): In war and revolution

 With the German entry into World War I, the party also used the debates about war bonds to push for a repeal of the last remnants of anti-Jesuit laws.
 In 1916, the Reichstag adopted a resolution introduced by the Centre Party, calling on the government to follow the Oberste Heeresleitung (OHL)'s recommendation on the use of submarines.
 The OHL's policy of resuming unrestricted submarine warfare was supposed to break the deadlock of the war but instead led to the United States entry into the war.
 As the war continued, many of the leaders of the Centre's left wing, particularly Matthias Erzberger, came to support a negotiated settlement, and Erzberger was key in the passage of the Reichstag Peace Resolution of 1917.

 The same year, the Centre's Georg von Hertling, formerly Minister-President of Bavaria, was appointed Chancellor, but he could not overcome the dominance of the military leadership of Hindenburg and Ludendorff.
 When a parliamentary system of government was introduced in October 1918, the new chancellor Max von Baden appointed representatives from the Centre party, the Social Democrats and the left-liberals as ministers.

 After the fall of the monarchy in the German Revolution of 1918–1919, conflict arose between the party and the new Social Democratic government.
 Adolf Hofmann, the Free State of Prussia minister for culture, attempted to decree a total separation of church and state, forcing religion out of schools.
 This stirred up a wave of protest among the Catholic population, and bishops, Catholic organisations and the Centre Party itself united to combat the "red danger".
 This conflict bridged internal tensions within the party and secured its continual existence despite the turmoil of the revolution.
 The party however was weakened by its Bavarian wing splitting off and forming the Bavarian People's Party (BVP), which emphasised autonomy of the states and also took a more conservative course.

-In the 1919 elections for the Weimar National Assembly the Centre Party gained 91 representatives, being the second largest party after the Social Democratic Party (SPD).
-The Centre's Konstantin Fehrenbach was elected president of the National Assembly.
+In the 1919 elections for the Weimar National Assembly, the Centre Party gained 91 representatives, being the second largest party after the Social Democratic Party (SPD).
+The Centre's Constantin Fehrenbach was elected president of the National Assembly.
 The party actively cooperated with Social Democrats and left-liberal German Democratic Party (DDP) in drawing up the Weimar Constitution, which guaranteed what the Centre had been fighting for since its founding: equality for Catholics and autonomy for Catholic Church throughout Germany.
 The party was less successful in the school question.
 Although religious education remained an ordinary subject in most schools, the comprehensive, inter-denominational schools became default.